fehler/break/belfast.md

 Belfast
 =======

 Belfast is awesome.
-We need a little more copy here.
 We've gathered some recommendations for you below, offering some suggestions on where to eat, where to drink and - once you're ready for a rest - where to sleep.

 <!-- Organise this in a three column grid?
 3x4 (Eat); 3x4 (Drink); 3x2 (Sleep) -->